NilPointer-Software/bdfd-wiki/src/guides/textSplitting.md

 ## Advanced
 ### Splitting via Spaces
 In `$textSplit`, BDFD reads spaces differently.
-Here's a example:
+Here's an example:
 ```
 $textSplit[this is some text; ]
 ```